FastTrack™ Strategic Planning System

 How to work this section:

 • Step 1 — Gather, add, and condense: Import items from the earlier sections using the Add buttons.
 Then brainstorm well to add what is missing.
-Run a focused, time-limited brainstorming exercise with your team (or solo): aim for quantity first (no judging), then combine duplicates or similar items, clarify wording, and remove weak items.
+Run a focused brainstorming exercise with your team (or solo): aim for quantity first (no judging), then combine duplicates or similar items, clarify wording, and remove weak items.
 But it's OK it the list is still long.
 The next step addresses that.

 • Step 2 — Rank by importance: Make quick, paired comparisons that produce each item’s Importance (0–100).